Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 Getting around in Montpellier

 One of the great things about Montpellier was the ease of travel.
 Whilst it’s a great city for walking courtesy of one of the largest pedestrianised zones in Europe, it’s a large city.
-But do not fear there are four tram lines, and you’ll never be too far from where you want to go using the tram.
-To make it easy, each tram line in Montpellier is a different color to help riders get the right line.
+But do not fear; there are four tram lines, and you’ll never be too far from where you want to go using the tram.
+To make it easy, each tram line in Montpellier is a different colour to help riders get the right line.

 Tram Montpellier